 Dr Alison Rice is completing her tenure on the Women in Technology Board and she wanted to share her parting thoughts and gratitude with everyone.
 Thanks for sharing Alison!
 I am writing this because of Women in Technology (WiT).
 I knew about WiT from the WiTawards as I had written letters of recommendation for my PhD … More Farewell to the Women in Technology Board

 Competition Outline: Women in STEMM Australia, in partnership with The Social Science and Think Inc., is giving away free tickets in Adelaide, Melbourne and Sydney (together valued at >$26,000) to the upcoming 2019 Australian Tour: ‘Jane Goodall: Rewind the Future’ presented by Think Inc. and the Jane Goodall Institute Australia.
-These tickets will be given … More MY #STEMMBFF – Win Tickets to Jane Goodall’s 2019 Australian Tour
+These tickets will be given … More NOW ENDED: MY #STEMMBFF – Win Tickets to Jane Goodall’s 2019 Australian Tour

 The ability to see pristine dark sky landscapes is becoming inaccessible for billions of people around the world.
 Light pollution has crept up on humanity.
 Recent studies reveal that light pollution is increasing in area by about 2% every year and, with the adoption of LED lighting, it’s also increasing by 2% in brightness every … More OPPORTUNITIES STEMMING FROM ASTROTOURISM